farlee2121/DevEssentialsBlog/_drafts/2020-08-06-Background-Task-Refactor.md

     - actually pretty understandable. very isolated scope
     - makes for nasty public interface, much of which isn't meant for general consumers
   - what I did now with SOLID Structure
+- When I doubted switch to masstransit/queue, I realized it was now easy to choose hangfire instead.
+The places to change were clear and separate.
+I could create a hangfire implementation and a masstransit implementation and swap them without any other changes if I really wanted.